-While many people think of their home as a safe place, the fact is that tens of thousands of Americans suffer from serious, life-threatening injuries and medical events each year while in their own homes.
+While many people think of their home as a safe place, the fact is that 113,500 Americans died from preventable injury-related causes while in their own homes in 2020, an increase of 272% since 1999.
 A medical alert system can make all the difference when it comes to getting help quickly following accidental falls, choking, fires or poisoning, since these wearable help buttons eliminate the need to dial a phone in an emergency.

 All medical alert systems work by connecting a help button with an automatic phone dialer that’s programmed to call the medical alert call monitoring center.
 These help buttons are generally lightweight and water-resistant, making them easy to wear and use.
 Features vary between systems and companies, as do medical alert system costs.